10 Times When Your Home Insurance May Not Pay Out

 Damage caused by a leaky roof or blocked gutter likely won't be covered, as you're expected to keep your home in good repair.
 Additionally, home insurance does not provide coverage for maintenance.
 For example, if your roof is old and needs to be replaced, your insurance policy will not cover this expense.

-Inform your home insurance provider if you plan on listing your property on Airbnb or with other accommodation-sharing services.
-If your home is damaged by guests or an injury occurs, you can find yourself without coverage if you fail to keep them in the loop.
+You can secure fulsome coverage through an insurance company that provides it, otherwise, you’ll at least have the host liability and damage protection that’s included with the service.
+If your home is damaged by guests or an injury occurs, you can find yourself without coverage if you fail to keep your provider in the loop.

 5. Closing your eyes to unwelcome visitors

-Mice and other pests can get a hold of your insulation or wiring and cause significant damage to your home.
-The same goes for skunks and other wildlife creatures that are known to shack up under your porch or shed.
 However, insurance policies typically do not cover damage caused by rodents or pests, as this would fall under regular maintenance and upkeep.
 Therefore, it's best to call pest or animal control to take care of any unwelcome visitors before serious damage occurs.

-6. Upgrading your home
+6. Upgrading your home, unannounced

-When you add a new extension to the house, finish your basement, or put a pool in the backyard, you are increasing the replacement value of your home.
-Your insurer should be informed of any major renovations to ensure you have adequate coverage because, in the event of a total loss (like fire), you'll only be covered for the replacement value they have listed in your policy.
+Your insurance company should be informed of any major renovations to ensure you have adequate coverage because, in the event of a total loss (like fire), you'll only be covered for the replacement value they have listed in your policy.

 7. Running a business out of your home